Induced arithmetic removal for partition-regular patterns of complexity 1: Introduction

 \subsection{Acknowledgments.}

-The author would like to thank Julia Wolf for many discussions and advice given in the course of this research, as well as Sean Prendiville and Julian Sahasrabudhe for their helpful comments on an earlier version of this paper.
+This work was supported by Harding Distinguished Postgraduate Scholars Programme.
+The author would like to thank Julia Wolf for many discussions and advice given in the course of this research, as well as Sean Prendiville, Julian Sahasrabudhe\cmnt{, and the anonymous reviewers} for their helpful comments on \cmnt{earlier versions} of this paper.